Trump vs. Harris: Who does China prefer in the US election? – DW – 10/25/2024

 "If he actually imposes these tariffs, China will respond accordingly for sure," Diao said.

 During Trump's previous presidency from 2017 to 2021, he introduced waves of tariffs on Chinese goods.
-China responded with its own tariffs, mainly targeting agricultural goods like soybeans.
+China responded with its own tariffs, mainly targeting agricultural goods from the US like soybeans.

 "Trump initiated the strategic competition with China, while Biden has put it into practice over the past four years," Diao said.